PhilipDaniels/AutoZilla/AutoZilla.Core/GlobalHotkeys/readme.txt

-﻿The contents of this folder is from the "GlobalHotkeys" project at https://github.com/curtisrutland/LowLevelHooks
+﻿The contents of this folder is based on code from the "GlobalHotKeys" project at https://github.com/curtisrutland/LowLevelHooks

-It has been somewhat altered with new methods, especially to facilitate its use within a plugin architecture.
+It has been extensively modified.